What is DBT?

 What Makes Healgood’s DBT Skills Groups Unique?

-✔️ Multi-Family Skills Group: Parents/caregivers join once per module to learn alongside their teen and reinforce skills at home.
+Parents and caregivers join once per module to learn skills alongside their teen, strengthen communication, and support skill implementation at home.

 Healgood's DBT Skills Group Workbook — Every group member gets a personal copy.